Welcome to Dynamic Massage, the website of Darien Pritchard

 I’ve been a massage trainer since 1982, and I’m now focused on giving back to the profession through my books and teaching.
 I love opening up the horizons of what is possible in massage/bodywork for new practitioners as well as refreshing established practitioners.

-For 40 years, I’ve been passionate about helping massage practitioners to protect their hands and body while using them most effectively – and thus maintain their career.
-This includes developing Advanced Hands Free Massage – the skilful, sensitive use of the forearm and elbow to save the hands – over the last 30 years.
+For more than 40 years, I’ve been passionate about helping massage practitioners to protect their hands and body while using them most effectively – and thus maintain their career.
+This includes developing the Advanced Hands Free Massage over 30 years – the skilful, sensitive use of the forearm and elbow to save the hands (the original Hands Free Massage Training in UK).

 This website covers the range of Advanced Massage courses that I teach.
-Each of these self-contained courses is designed to teach you practical skills that you can immediately incorporate into your massage treatments (with a little practice).
+Each of these self-contained courses is designed to extend your practical massage skills and to enhance what you can offer your clients.

 Please contact me if you would like further information about my classes, or if you’d like me to come and teach for your group.